 If you can, start running formal Board Meetings with your seed investors a few months before the Series A and get practice in a low-stakes environment.

-Typical Board sizes at early stage are 3 or 5.
+Typical Board sizes at early stage are 3-5 people.
 The Board should include the CEO and the lead investors.
 There may also be a co-Founder, but usually not more than one.

 As you progress through rounds, there will be pressure to expand your Board.
 Each investor wants a chance to watch and protect their own money.
 By the time you are a public company, you will have 9 or more Directors.